 Even though this day is all about the marrying couple, let’s not forget the guests.
 The couple’s parents must be the happiest guests in the joyous celebration of the wedding.
-Next in line of the most content people are the grandparents.
-Naturally, each one of them wants to exhibit their emotions by adorning themselves to the maximum.
+The next in line of the most content people are grandparents.
+Naturally, each one of them wants to exhibit their emotions by adorning themselves to the maximum with golden Magen David and Hamsa necklace pendants, and you name it.
 Besides, when else can they put on all of their precious jewelry which hasn’t been out in public for years to shine and impress?

 As previously said, Jewish jewelry laws don’t apply to other cultures’ customs.
 Many people use their engagement diamond ring for wedding day.
 It makes sense since so much emotion is already attached to the engagement ring.
 The engagement ring carries with it the moment of proposal.
 It marks a key step for the couple, and it’s nice to preserve it as the ultimate unifying band.